umd-dslam/docs/src/metadata/README.md

 - Receiving heartbeats and block reports from Datanode.
 It ensures that the Datanodes are alive.
 A block report contains a list of all blocks on a Datanode;
 - Responsible for taking care of the Replication Factor of all the blocks (default value is 3).

 This section is divided into four main parts.
 The first part focuses on how HDFS represents inodes and maintains a directory tree.
-The second part is how to put the relations of `files - data blocks` and data block - datanodes from Namenode to database systems.
+The second part is how to put the relations of `files - data blocks` and `data block - datanodes` from the Namenode to the database systems.
+The third part is how to maintain a network topology of the entire cluster.
+In the final part, we quantify the memory consumption of various data structures in the Namenode and propose a new data model to store metadata in the database.